swift-conductor/conductor-docs/docs/documentation/configuration/workflowdef/systemtasks/json-jq-transform-task.md

----
-sidebar_position: 1
----

 # JSON JQ Transform Task

 ```json
 "type" : "JSON_JQ_TRANSFORM"
 ```
-### Introduction

-JSON_JQ_TRANSFORM_TASK is a System task that allows processing of JSON data that is supplied to the task, by using the popular JQ processing tool’s query expression language.
+`JSON_JQ_TRANSFORM` is a System task that allows processing of JSON data that is supplied to the task, by using the popular JQ processing tool’s query expression language.

-Check the [JQ Manual](https://stedolan.github.io/jq/manual/v1.5/), and the [JQ Playground](https://jqplay.org/) for more information on JQ
+Check the [JQ Manual](https://stedolan.github.io/jq/manual/v1.5/), and the [JQ Playground](https://jqplay.org/) for more information on JQ.

-### Use Cases
+## Use Cases

 JSON is a popular format of choice for data-interchange.
 It is widely used in web and server applications, document storage, API I/O etc. It’s also used within Conductor to define workflow and task definitions and passing data and state